-Millions of people are infected with hepatitis C virus or hepatitis B virus, which cause liver cancer and liver failure.
-In addition, significant morbidity and mortality are caused by other RNA viruses such as dengue and chikungunya virus.
-Dr. Rice’s lab works to understand virus replication and innate immune responses that limit infection.
+Millions of people are infected with hepatitis C or hepatitis B viruses, which cause liver cancer and liver failure.
+Meanwhile, other RNA viruses such as Zika, yellow fever, dengue, chikungunya, and SARS-CoV-2 coronavirus cause significant morbidity and mortality.
+Rice’s lab works to understand virus replication and innate immune responses that limit infection.
 His group is also developing new in vitro culture and animal models to facilitate this work.